Marine Mammals and Predators in Costa Rica

 Weather and research needs can lead to changes in the daily schedule.
 We appreciate your cooperation and understanding.

 After breakfast, the team will begin their work for the day.
-Each day’s tasks will rotate between dolphin and whale surveys, trophic web work and sorting and cataloging photos for individual identification.
+Each day’s tasks will rotate between dolphin and whale surveys, trophic web work, and sorting and cataloging photos for individual identification.
 For whale and dolphin surveys, the team will usually establish a priority species of the day and focus on finding that species first.
 The team will change focus to other species throughout the day as time and conditions allow.
-Photographs for photo-ID and behavior-acoustic sampling are conducted with each of the focus species.
+Photographs for photo-ID and behavior-acoustic sampling are conducted with each focus species.

 You’re most likely to encounter the target whale and dolphin populations during the following times:

-• Spotted Dolphins: year-round
+• Spotted Dolphins: Year-round

-• Bottlenose Dolphins: year-round
+• Bottlenose Dolphins: Year-round

-• Humpback Whales (Southeast Pacific Population): early August through mid-October; peak presence in August and September
+• Humpback Whales (Southeast Pacific Population): Early August through mid-October; peak presence in August and September

 ITINERARY